rock-core/rock-and-syskit/source/libraries/cpp_libraries.html.md

 `base/cmake/modules/Rock.cmake` in a rock installation.
 There are also specific support for other tools within the Rock system (such as [vizkit3d](todo_link_to_vizkit3d)), but these will be introduced at another point.

+**Note** the Rock CMake macros are only dependent on files present in the CMake distribution, and with pkg-config.
+These are all standard tools, and as such using the Rock CMake macros in a package adds only the (very minimal) dependency on the `base/cmake` package itself.
+It will need nothing else within Rock, and definitely nothing from Autoproj itself.

 ## Using Rock's text logger